wrkode/kairos-capi/docs/QUICKSTART_CAPD.md

 ```

 Notes:
-- Kubeconfig retrieval uses SSH to the control plane node.
+- Kubeconfig retrieval may use SSH to the control plane node depending on the infrastructure provider.
 Ensure SSH access is available for the Kairos user credentials in your KairosConfigTemplate.

 ## Troubleshooting